Excitement is growing for The Box - and now Plymouth's new multi-million-pound cultural and heritage attraction has an official grand opening date.

 The final stop before the Pilgrims crossed the Atlantic, Britain's Ocean City is one of England's fastest growing destinations, home to the famous Mayflower Steps.

 Discover a Virtual Voyage of Plymouth with a tour of this famous seafaring city, the Mayflower’s final stop before it crossed the Atlantic in 1620.
+Learn about the diverse range of commemoration events and projects taking place in Plymouth through interviews with cultural producers and groups.

 Explore the historic city of Plymouth with the expert guides from Devon & Cornwall Tour Guides